FCA Test Case

 The FCA Test Case

 The Financial Conduct Authority (FCA) has brought a test case aimed at resolving contractual uncertainty around the validity of many business interruption claims in relation to COVID-19.
-The FCA has sought a judgment from the High Court in respect of the interpretation of a representative sample of non-damage business insurance policy wordings which, subject to any appeals, will become binding on the insurers that are parties to the test case.
+The FCA originally sought a judgment from the High Court in respect of the interpretation of a representative sample of non-damage business insurance policy wordings which, subject to any appeals, would become binding on the insurers that are parties to the test case.
 It is important to note that the claims / complaints of individual policyholders are not under consideration as part of the test case.